 - Did not get robbed at Guatemala city lol (it was 4am and I was only there for a bus transfer I was scared as)

 - Toasted Marshmallows on the lava rocks of Pacaya Volcano while it’s raining.

 - Slid down mini waterfalls inside Cave Agua with just my candle, bikini and shoes.

 - River tubed at Semuc Champey while kids tried to sell cans of beer in English and Arabic while river tubing (skills)

-- Cafe hopped at Antigua and finally had that Aussie style coffee
+- Cafe hopped at Antigua and finally had some good as coffee

 - Watched the sunrise with the view of 8 Massive volcanoes and lake atitlan